This post may contain affiliate links. Please read my affiliate policy for more information.

 Choosing a therapist is a big commitment.
 Therapy can take lots of time and money so it’s imperative that you choose someone with whom you connect and whose goals align with yours.

 The best way to choose a good therapist is to conduct an interview.
-The questions to ask when interviewing a potential therapist help determine how well the relationship develops.
+These questions to ask a potential therapist will help determine how well the relationship develops.

 Don’t skip this important step.

 - Everything You Ever Wanted to Know About Common Therapist Credentials